 There is plenty of evidence to suggest that EVs will ultimately replace internal combustion engine (ICE) vehicles.
-It is widely predicted that, as soon as 2026, EVs will cost the same as ICE vehicles.
+It is widely predicted that, by 2026, EVs will cost the same as ICE vehicle equivalents.
 The proportion of EVs on the road will rise rapidly after 2026.